wking/swc-boot-camps/ScientificPython.md

 at the top of the file.

-Now, we have a script that does our analysis.
-We'll look at how to clean this up into a useful piece of code tomorrow.
+Now, we have a script that does our analysis that we can rerun as and when desired.

 ## Key points

+ * If you're using a matrix library and end up writing a loop, chances are you're doing something wrong.
-* A number of powerful scientific libraries are available in Python.
+ * A number of powerful scientific libraries are available for Python.
-* Why reinvent the wheel when someone may have done what you need already, and better.
+ * Not-invented-here can incur a lot of reinventing the wheel, more poorly than existing inventions.
  * A lot of software development involves taking off-the-shelf libraries and gluing them together.
-* Readability versus efficiency is a common trade-off.
+ * Readability versus efficiency is a commonly-occurring trade-off.